abigailhaddad/pythontoR/README.md

 # README

-This code is an example of how to use the `rpy2` library to call R code from Python and convert data between the two languages.
+This code is an example of how to use the `rpy2` library to call R code from Python and compare results between the two languages.

 ## Dependencies